The Deerslayer

 Part 5 of the Leatherstocking Tales series

-Natty Bumppo in his ninetieth year is still competent as a frontiersman and trapper.
-He is drawn into conflict with society in the form of an immigrant party led by the surly Ishmael Bush.
-Once again this great man of nature is called upon to exhibit his courage and resourcefulness to rescue the innocent.
+The Prairie marks the final chapter in James Fenimore Cooper's great saga of American frontiersman Natty Bumppo.
+Though nearly ninety in 1804, Bumppo, now on the Great Plains, is still a competent frontiersman and trapper.
+Once more he is drawn into conflict with society in the form of an emigrant party led by the surly Ishmael Bush and his miscreant brother-in-law, Abiram White.
+And once again, this great man of nature is called upon to exhibit his courage and resourcefulness to rescue the innocent.